-Gains and losses are recognised in profit or loss at the time of signing an unconditional contract of sale if significant risks and rewards, and effective control over the land, are passed onto the buyer at this point.
+Gains and losses are recognised in profit or loss at the time of signing an unconditional contract of sale if significant/fisks and rewards, and effective control over the land, are passed onto the buyer at this point.

-Land held for resale is classified as current except where it is held as non-current based on the Council's intentions to release for sale.
+and held for resale is classified as current except here this held as non-current based on the Council's tentions to release for sale.